 AANA18107U Borderland: Critical Approaches to Field Research in the Global South

-This course is designed to provide students with an opportunity to think critically about the research process, epistemologies, and ethics in the conduct of research.
-It combines classroom learning with field engagement and immersion in local environment that include meaningful interactions and placement with local NGOs or ongoing research projects in and around Chiang Mai, in northern Thailand.
+This course is designed to provide students with an opportunity to think critically about the research process in the conduct of research.
+It combines classroom learning with field engagement and immersion in local environment that include placement with local NGOs or ongoing research projects in and around Chiang Mai, in northern Thailand.

 - For students to be able to raise and address critical questions in their own research.